GBHyland/APS-Process-Workflow-intermediate/README.md

         -	Enter newCustomerFirstName into the ID fiele
         -	Select the Required check box.
         -	Click on the Close button.
-  g.
-Perform the previous step again to create a Text object with the following information:
+  -	Perform the previous step again to create a Text object with the following information:
         -	Label: Last Name:
         - ID: newCustomerLastName
         - Required: checked
-  h.
-Create another Text object with the following information:
+  -	Create another Text object with the following information:
         -	Label: Address:
         - ID: newCustomerAddress
         - Required: checked